sohang3112/machine-learning-practice/MachineLearning_NOTES.md

 - *Binary Cross Entropy* is a special case when 2 chars in alphabet.
 (i.e., binary classification problem, where we're calculating cross entropy of a Probability Distribution Function (PDF) of model prediction wrt PDF of actual labels.)
 - Higher cross entropy means higher error
-- *Relative/Cross Entropy* = extra no. of bits req using imperfect code $Entropy - CrossEntropy$. **TODO:** Cross vs Relative Entropy ; calc Entropy, Cross Entropy, Rel.
+- *Relative Entropy* = extra no. of bits req using imperfect code $Entropy - CrossEntropy$. **TODO:** Cross vs Relative Entropy ; calc Entropy, Cross Entropy, Rel.
 Entropy in an example
 - KL Divergence is similar to Cross Entropy (tells us how much error).
 But Cross Entropy is faster to calculate, so that one is used in practice.